icancode-vn/ICC-SML/README.md

 You can build a frontend on top & reuse our existing features via api call.

-Face ID Management Demo (the code is using GPU & we are not publishing the code yet): [link](http://118.69.65.157:5000)
+Face ID Management Demo (the code is using GPU & we are not publishing the code yet): [link](http://118.69.65.157:5000).
+We provide the demo for celebrities recognition - wikipedia information tracking, emotion/demographics analysis.
+You can also register your face to the system, upload new url/photos for testing.

 ### 2. Learning Interface (Proprietary):
 We will consider to publish this as open source later.